bhavyaparti11/EmergingTrendsLab/README.md

 ## License

-This project is developed for academic purposes.# Here are your Instructions
+This project is developed for academic purposes.